ajpfahnl/auto-rainy-livestream-downloader/README.md

  2. You will need to create a Google _service account_ that has the _Google Sheets API_ enabled.
     * Share the __webcam-links__ Google Sheet with the Google service account created.
     * You will need to create a key for this service account and download it to a file called `google-sheet-service-auth.json` in this directory.
 Checkout the template of the file [here](google-sheet-service-authTEMPLATE.json).
- 3. Install necessary packages with pip (e.g. `pip install -r requirements.txt`).
-Note that this was tested on MacOS with Python 3.9.5.
+ 3. Install necessary packages either with
+    * `pip install -r requirements.txt`
+    * `./setup.sh` which sets up a virtual environment and installs necessary packages with pip
  4. Create API keys at https://api.openweathermap.org for "Current Weather Data".
 Create a `.env` file with a variable called `API_KEYS` and copy-and-paste the keys separated by a comma.
 A template can be found [here](.envTEMPLATE).

 The following is an example of the format for the __webcam-links__ Google Sheet: